Shnatsel/fluffy-garbanzo/README.md

 1. Find the most common tag in the cluster (ignoring already processed tags) and mark it "selected"
 2. As long as the amount of images in this cluster that _do not_ have the selected tag is greater than `cluster_size * cluster_coverage_allowance`, find the most common tag among the images not covered by and append it to the query with OR relationship.
-3. Append the currently assembled tag combination delimited with OR to the output query, mark the selected tag "already processed" and go to step 1
+3. Append the currently assembled tag combination delimited with OR to the output query with an AND relationshipas, mark the selected tag "already processed" and go to step 1

 This builds a query like `tag1 AND (tag2 OR tag3) AND (tag4 OR tag5 OR tag6) ...` for each cluster.